jbiatek/BSGRulebook/rulebook.md

         1. Distribute any former titles to the first in the line of succession, taking into account the new character.
 Existing titles do not change hands, even if the new character is higher in the line of succession.
         1. If the executed character was the Mutineer, the new character receives the Mutineer card again and follows the instructions for becoming the Mutineer.
         1. If playing with Trauma tokens, draw 3 new Trauma tokens.
 If a "disaster" token is drawn, set it aside and draw a new one to replace it, then return the "disaster" token to the pool (just like at the start of the game).
-        1. If one of these characters was chosen, there are some addtional rules and clarifications:
+        1. If one of these characters was chosen, there are some additional rules and clarifications:
             - Boomer:
                 - If after the Sleeper Agent phase, start in the Brig.
                 - _Original only: If before the Sleeper Agent phase, shuffle 1 "Not A Cylon" card into the Loyalty deck._